 - 1. States Parties shall apply this Convention to the crimes referred to in article 5. - 2.
-Each State may, at the time of signature, or when depositing its instrument of ratification, acceptance or approval of or accession to this Convention, or at any later time, by written notification to the Depositary, declare that it shall also apply this Convention to the crime or crimes listed in any of the annexes to this Convention in relation to any other State Party that has notified the Depositary that it shall apply this Convention to the same crime as listed in the relevant annex, which shall constitute an integral part of this Convention.
+Each State may, at the time of signature, or when depositing its instruments of ratification, acceptance or approval of or accession to this Convention, or at any later time, notify the Depositary that it shall also apply this Convention to the crime or crimes listed in any of the annexes to this Convention in relation to any other State Party which has notified the Depositary that it shall apply the Convention to the same crime as listed in the relevant annex, which shall constitute an integral part of this Convention.